 Because of the need for reservations, your flexibility is also compromised.
 If you wish to play it safe and reserve your seats beforehand, you very much have to plan out your entire itinerary before departure.
 Any deviation involves significant money and time loss.
 Any ad-hoc decisions during your trip have the same repercussions too.
 Say for example, you wish to make a sudden trip from Rome down to Naples.
 Well, fine.
 Just go queue at Termini and hope there’s space.
 So much for free and easy, in the original sense of the phrase.

-No Reservations For You!
-If You Are Holding European Rail Passes
+No Reservations for You!
+If You Are Using European Rail Passes

 The necessity for reservations aside, European rail passes have one additional downside.
 Even if you are willing to pay or queue, you simply might NOT get a seat.